meyerv11045/notes/notes/software_design/exceptions.md

 ## Throw
 - Can throw anything but error types in standard library are typically used
 - If a function throws a `const` object, the catch handler argument type must be declared `const`
+- Throw lists are bad practice but you will see them in legacy code
+- Exceptions thrown in constructors will cause the destructors to be called for any objects built as part of the object being constructed *before* the exception is thrown
+- Don't throw exceptions in a destructor